-Many entrepreneurs strive to be the smartest person in the room but if you’re always the smartest person, you won’t have the inspiration to grow.
+Many workers strive to be the smartest person in the room but if you’re always the smartest person, you won’t have the inspiration to grow.
 You want to surround yourself with people who you think are better than you and are motivated themselves.
 That way you can catch their energy.

 When I need motivation and I’m home alone (most of the time 😂) I hop onto youtube and look for my most favourite business personality.
 I LOVE Marie Forleo as she’s just so dam energetic and motivated.
 She’s not everyone’s cup of tea but she’s 100% mine.
 Because Marie is so uplifting and all her videos cater to my pain points I catch her energy!